DannyBen/sting/README.md

 ### Extending YAML files

-Sting uses [ExtendedYAML][2], which means you can use the `extends` key to load one ormore YAML files into your loaded configuration files:
+Sting uses [ExtendedYAML][2], which means you can use the `extends` key to load one or more YAML files into your loaded configuration files:

 ```yaml
 # Extend a single file (extension is optional)